 Hikers may choose from 130 miles of trails and unpaved roads, many of which connect with adjacent national and state parks and county open space district lands.
 To minimize human disturbance to sensitive habitat and to protect listed and endangered species that inhabit district land please stay on authorized routes (link to maps).

 To protect our natural resources and to ensure a pleasant watershed experience for our visitors we ask that for all canine companions, “love ‘em and leash ‘em”.
 Dogs are permitted on district lands only when restrained by a leash and under the control of the owner.
 Aggressive canines have been known to intimidate wildlife, endanger newborn deer, disturb aquatic habitat and disrupt the tranquility of other watershed visitors.
 Most of the MMWD Mt.
 Tamalpais Watershed is within the boundary of the Mt.
-Tamalpais State Game Refuge and is governed by California Department of Fish and Game (CDF&G) and MMWD rules and regulations.
+Tamalpais State Game Refuge and is governed by California Department of Fish and Wildlife and MMWD rules and regulations.
 The main purpose of the refuge system is to ensure survival of wildlife by providing suitable cover, food and protection for fish and wildlife from humans.

-Bicyclists can travel some 73 miles of unpaved roads but are prohibited from riding or possessing a bike on the narrow hiking and equestrian trails.
+Bicyclists can travel some 73 miles of unpaved roads but are prohibited from riding or possessing a bike on single-track hiking and equestrian trails.
 Because of the potential for visitor conflict and related safety concerns the district has established a maximum speed limit of 15 MPH for bicycles.
 In addition, district regulations stipulate that bicyclists are to slow to 5 MPH when passing others or when in blind turns.